Annual Report to the Community

 Financial Overview

-Expenses outside of the control of the Board, include salary scale increments, changes in benefit rates, employer rates for employment insurance, Canada pension plan and payroll tax.
+Expenses outside the control of the Board of Trustee include salary scale increments, changes in benefit rates, employer rates for employment insurance, Canada pension plan and payroll taxes.

 Instructional